uw-dims/trident-training-manual/docs/source/grouplifecycle.rst

 trust group.
-Members can be ``blocked`` via the web application's ``Group`` perspective (see Figure :ref:`groupMemberActions` in Section :ref:`groupadminactivities`).
+Members can be ``blocked`` via the web application's ``Group`` perspective (see Figure :ref:`groupMemberActions` in Section :ref:`adminGroupActivities`).
 This does not remove a member completely from the trust group, nor does it remove a member as a user from the Trident system itself.
 These actions must be taken via the CLI.